Atco, New Jersey

-Atco is an unincorporated community in Waterford Township in Camden County, New Jersey, United States.
+Atco is an unincorporated community and census-designated place (CDP) in Waterford Township in Camden County, in the U.S. state of New Jersey.
 It is part of the Philadelphia-Camden metropolitan area, located 16 mi southeast of Camden.
 Though generally considered part of Waterford Township, a small section of the southern edge of Atco is located in Winslow Township.

-As of the 2010 United States Census, the population for ZIP Code Tabulation Area 08004 was 12,350.
+Atco was first listed as a CDP prior to the 2020 census with a population of 9,058.

-Atco is the home of the Atco Raceway, and served as the location for the movie Eddie and the Cruisers.
+Atco was the home of the Atco Raceway, and served as the location for the movie Eddie and the Cruisers.
 In 2005, an episode of Viva La Bam was shot at the raceway.
 The area is served as United States Postal Service ZIP Code 08004.

 History

 Atco's name originates from the Atlantic Transport Company, although alternative origins have been proposed, including an indigenous term meaning "Land of many deer."
 The Atlantic Transport Company of West Virginia placed a substantial order for four large ships with the New York Shipbuilding Corporation, located in Camden, New Jersey, between 1902 and 1903.
 This event may have contributed to the adoption of the name "Atco" around that time.

 Camden and Atlantic Railroad was founded in 1854; it crossed the Pinelands from Camden to Atlantic City.
 The Raritan and Delaware Bay Railroad was established soon after, linking Atco to communities such as Toms River, Waretown, Atsion and Vineland.

 The story of the Atco Ghost is popular in Atco.
 Legend has it that a young boy was killed by a drunk driver while chasing a ball, and his ghost can now be seen playing on Burnt Mill Road, the same street where the accident occurred, after a motorist honks their horn.